kevin-waran/ChatAPI/README.md

 2. **Start the Client**: Run the ClientMain class to start the chat client.
 3. **Create or Join a Chat Room**: Choose to create a new chat room or join an existing one.
 4. **Send Messages**: Once in a chat room, type your message and press enter to send it to all participants.
-5. **Retrieve Chat History**: Optionally, retrieve the chat history of a particular room by requesting it from the server.

 ## Contribution

 Contributions to CHATAPI are welcome!
 If you encounter any bugs, have feature requests, or want to contribute enhancements, please feel free to open an issue or submit a pull request on GitHub.

 # CHATAPI

 CHATAPI is a simple Java application that provides a custom implementation of a chat server using sockets.
-It allows users to create chat rooms and communicate within them in real-time.
+It allows users to create chat rooms and communicate within them in real time.

 ## Features

 - **Create Chat Rooms**: Users can create chat rooms with unique names.
 - **Join Chat Rooms**: Users can join existing chat rooms to participate in conversations.
-- **Send Messages**: Once in a chat room, users can send messages to communicate with others in real time.
+- **Send Messages**: Once in a chat room, users can send messages to communicate with others in real-time.
-- **Retrieve Chat History**: Users can fetch the chat history of a particular room, allowing them to catch up on previous conversations.

 ## Technologies Used